OlehKulykov/NSDictionary-SafeGetters/README.md

 # NSDictionary+SafeGetters
 Safe getting typed values from the dictionary.
+Useful for parsing dictionary object from JSON REST API.

 ### Features